Last updated February 2024.

 (a) Technical Data

-We may use Your Personal Data to create data sets and reports that contain anonymised data that cannot be used to identify You.
+We use Your Personal Data and Special Category data to create data sets and reports that contain anonymised data that cannot be used to identify You.
 Anonymised data could be derived from Your Personal Data but is not considered Personal Data (as You cannot be identified from this data).
-We use such reports and data, and may disclose them to external parties, such as funding sources, for: statistical, analytical and reporting purposes; research; and for evaluating and enhancing the Site or improving the service.
+We use such reports and data, and may disclose them to external parties, such as funding sources or clients, for statistical, analytical and reporting purposes; research; and for evaluating and enhancing the Site or improving the service.
 For example, We may aggregate part of Your Site usage data to calculate the percentage of users accessing a specific Site feature.
-We may produce reports that identify how many Members live in different geographical areas by using Your postal code/eircode along with that of other Members.
+We may produce reports that identify how many Members live in different geographical areas by using Your postal code along with that of other Members.

-In the rare situation where We feel that You or someone else is at risk We may use Your Personal Data to escalate risk to the appropriate external support mechanisms.
-We have a duty of care to ensure that We provide a safe space to support You, if We cannot achieve Our mission and We believe there is a significant risk, Our legal obligation means We may have to escalate externally.
-Here Your Personal Data will be required to provide You with the appropriate support.
+In the rare situation where We feel that You or someone else is at risk, We may use Your Personal Data and Special Category Data to escalate risk to the appropriate external support mechanisms.
+We have a duty of care to ensure that We provide a safe space to support You.
+If We cannot achieve Our mission and We believe there is a significant risk, Our legal obligation means We may have to escalate externally.
+Here Your Personal Data and Special Category Data will be required to provide You with the appropriate support.
 Of course, this decision will always be made with a considered approach by Our team of qualified Senior Clinicians.

-The external support mechanism will need Your Personal Data to provide You with the appropriate support.
-External support mechanisms may include; the appropriate representative from Your commissioning body (such as Your university, college or employer), the organisation who referred You to Our service(s), Your GP, third party escalation services and/or the emergency services.
+The external support mechanism will need Your Data to provide You with the appropriate support.
+External support mechanisms may include the appropriate representative from Your commissioning body (such as Your university, college or employer), the organisation who referred You to Our service(s), Your GP, third party escalation services and/or the emergency services.
+After We have reached out to these organisations, We may ‘Pause’ Your Account in line with Our ‘Member Terms’.

 We may disclose Your data to Our employees, and agents to administer Your membership and the services provided by Us now or in the future.